Chapter 3 – Relationship to Clients – annotated

 (a) that an arrangement for sharing space exists,

-(c) that lawyers sharing space with the firm are free to act for other clients who are adverse in interest to the client.
+(c) that lawyers sharing space with the law firm are free to act for other clients who are adverse in interest to the client.

 Commentary

 [1] Like other lawyers, those who share space must take all reasonable measures to ensure client confidentiality.
-Lawyers who do not wish to act for clients adverse in interest to clients of lawyers with whom they share space should establish an adequate conflicts check system.
+Lawyers who do not wish to act for clients adverse in interest to clients of lawyers with whom they share space should establish an adequate conflict check system.

 3.5 Preservation of clients’ property

-3.5-1 In this section, “property” includes a client’s money, securities as defined in the Securities Act, original documents such as wills, title deeds, minute books, licences, certificates and the like, and all other papers such as client’s correspondence, files, reports, invoices and other such documents, as well as personal property including precious and semi-precious metals, jewellery and the like.
+3.5-1 In this section, “property” includes a client’s money, securities as defined in the Securities Act, RSBC 1996, c.418, original documents such as wills, title deeds, minute books, licences, certificates and the like, and all other papers such as client’s correspondence, files, reports, invoices and other such documents, as well as personal property including precious and semi-precious metals, jewellery and the like.

 3.5-2 A lawyer must: